-Although military conscription was widespread during most of the past century, credible evidence on the effects of mandatory service is limited.
-Angrist (1990) showed that the Vietnam-era draft in the U.S. lowered the early-career wages of conscripts, a finding he attributed to the low value of military experience.
-More recent studies have found a mixed pattern of effects, with both negative (the Netherlands) and positive (in Sweden) earnings impacts.
-We provide new evidence on the longterm impacts of peacetime conscription, using longitudinal data for Portuguese men born in 1967.
-These men were inducted at a relatively late age (21), allowing us to use pre-conscription wages as a control for potential ability differences between conscripts and non-conscripts.
-We find that the average impact of military service for men who had entered the labor market by age 21 is close to zero throughout the period from 2 to 20 years after their service.
-These small average effects arise from a significant 4-5 percentage point impact for men with only primary education, coupled with a zero-effect for men with higher education.
-The positive impacts for less-educated men suggest that mandatory service can be a valuable experience for those who might otherwise spend their careers in low-level jobs.
+We provide new evidence on the long-term impacts of peacetime conscription, using longitudinal data for Portuguese men born in 1967.
+These men were inducted at age 21, allowing us to use preconscription wages to control for ability differences between conscripts and nonconscripts.
+We find a significant 4-5 percentage point impact of service on the wages of men with only primary education, coupled with a zero effect for men with higher education.
+The effect for less-educated men suggests that mandatory service can be a valuable experience for those who might otherwise spend their careers in low-level jobs.
+(JEL J24, J31, J45)